From exceptional collections to motivic decompositions via noncommutative motives: Examples of full exceptional collections

 {\bf Conjecture:} {\it Assume that the base field $k$ is algebraically closed and of characteristic zero.
 Then, for every semisimple algebraic group $G$ and parabolic subgroup $P \subset G$ the bounded derived category $\cD^b(G/P)$ admits a full exceptional collection. }

 \medbreak

-As explained by the authors in \cite[page~3]{KP}, this conjecture is known to be true in several cases.
+As explained by Kuznetsov-Polishchuk in \cite[page~3]{KP}, this conjecture is known to be true in several cases.
 For instance, when $G$ is a simple algebraic group of type $A$, $B$, $C$, $D$, $E_6$, $F_4$ or $G_2$ and $P$ is a certain maximal parabolic subgroup, a full exceptional collection on $\cD^b(G/P)$ has been constructed.
-The case of an arbitrary maximal parabolic subgroup $P$ of a simply connected simple group $G$ of type $B$, $C$ or $D$ was also treated by the authors in \cite[Thm.~1.2]{KP}.
-By Theorem~\ref{thm:main} we conclude then that in all these (conjectural) cases the Chow motive $M(G/P)_\bbQ$ decomposes into a direct sum of tensor powers of the Lefschetz motive.
+The case of an arbitrary maximal parabolic subgroup $P$ of a simply connected simple group $G$ of type $B$, $C$ or $D$ was also treated by Kuznetsov-Polishchuk in \cite[Thm.~1.2]{KP}.

-We would like to mention that this motivic decomposition was also obtained by Brosnan, Chernousov-Gille-Merkurjev, Karpenko, K{\"o}ck, and others; see \cite{Bro,CheGiMe,Karp,Kock}.
-Moreover, since we are working with rational coefficients this decomposition holds also over an arbitrary field of characteristic zero.
-Therefore, by Theorem~\ref{thm:main2}, if $\cD^b(G/P)$ admits a semi-orthogonal decomposition then the noncommutative motive of each one of its pieces is a direct sum of copies of ${\bf 1}_\bbQ$.

-\begin{remark}Similarly to the case of quadrics one can ask the following: is the noncommutative motive (with $\bbZ$-coefficients) of each one of the pieces of a possible semi-orthogonal decomposition a direct sum of copies of ${\bf 1}$ if and only if $M(G/P)_\bbZ$ decomposes into a direct sum of powers of the Lefschetz motive; consult \cite[\S3.3]{Zain} for a detailed discussion of splitting fields and motivic decompositions. \end{remark}